Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 $$ \int l_c(x, u) dt $$

-To solve for the optimal control action $u$ given, we need to do two things; first, we must solve for the optimal cost-to-go function $J^*(x)$ using value iteration,then we use the Hamilton-Jacobi-Bellman (HJB) equation to solve for $u$ using the optimal cost-to-go function:
+To solve for the optimal control action $u$ given, we need to do two things; first, we must solve for the optimal cost-to-go function $J^*(x)$ using value iteration, then we use the Hamilton-Jacobi-Bellman (HJB) equation to solve for $u$ using $J^*(x)$:

 $$ \forall x ~ 0=\min_u \bigg [\ell(x,y) + \frac{\delta J^*}{\delta x} \bigg|_x f_c(x, u) \bigg ]$$

 First, we will show how to solve for $u$, assuming we know $J^*(x)$.
 This is simply a matter of solving the optimization problem that is the HJB equation (finding $u$ to mininimize the right-hand-side).

 In the discreet time/state/action DP algorithm, we could evaluate over all possible $u$ and pick the best.
 In continuous action space, this is not possible.
 Either we need to solve for $u$ analytically or use numerical methods (like gradient descent).
-We will take a look at a special case where we can solve for $u$ analytically: the system must be "control affine", meaing that the acceleration of the system is linear with torque, plus some constant not dependent on $u$:
+We will take a look at a special case where we can solve for $u$ analytically: the system must be "control affine", meaning that the acceleration of the system is linear with torque, plus some constant not dependent on $u$:

 $$ f(x, y) =  f_1(x) + f_2(x)u $$